authelia/authelia/docs/configuration/regulation.md

 # Regulation

-**Authelia** can temporarily ban accounts when there was too many authentication attempts.
-This helps prevent brute force attacks.
+**Authelia** can temporarily ban accounts when there are too many authentication attempts.
+This helps prevent brute-force attacks.

 ## Configuration